evnbr/bindery/docs/docs.md

 ##### `Bindery.RunningHeader`
 The.
-- `render` A function that takes a `Page` and returns a string of HTML.
+- `render:` A function that takes a `Page` and returns a string of HTML.
 You'll probably want to use the `number`, `isLeft`, `isEmpty`, and `heading` property of the `Page` — see [Page](#page) for details. `Optional`